DWvanderMeer/LaHauteBorne/README.md

 ## Acknowledgements

-[ENGIE}(https://opendata-renewables.engie.com) is acknowledged for providing such a wealth of useful information online!
+[ENGIE](https://opendata-renewables.engie.com) are acknowledged for providing such a wealth of useful information online!